twbs/bootstrap/site/content/docs/4.6/components/buttons.md

 - `<a>`s don't support the `disabled` attribute, so you must add the `.disabled` class to make it visually appear disabled.
 - Some future-friendly styles are included to disable all `pointer-events` on anchor buttons.
 In browsers which support that property, you won't see the disabled cursor at all.
-- Disabled buttons should include the `aria-disabled="true"` attribute to indicate the state of the element to assistive technologies.
+- Disabled buttons using `<a>` should include the `aria-disabled="true"` attribute to indicate the state of the element to assistive technologies.
+- Disabled buttons using `<a>` *should not* include the `href` attribute.

 {{< example >}}
+<a class="btn btn-primary btn-lg disabled" role="button" aria-disabled="true">Primary link</a>
+<a class="btn btn-secondary btn-lg disabled" role="button" aria-disabled="true">Link</a>
+{{< /example >}}

+### Link functionality caveat

+To cover cases where you have to keep the `href` attribute on a disabled link, the `.disabled` class uses `pointer-events: none` to try to disable the link functionality of `<a>`s.
+Note that this CSS property is not yet standardized for HTML, but all modern browsers support it.
+In addition, even in browsers that do support `pointer-events: none`, keyboard navigation remains unaffected, meaning that sighted keyboard users and users of assistive technologies will still be able to activate these links.
+So to be safe, in addition to `aria-disabled="true"`, also include a `tabindex="-1"` attribute on these links to prevent them from receiving keyboard focus, and use custom JavaScript to disable their functionality altogether.

+{{< example >}}
 <a href="#" class="btn btn-primary btn-lg disabled" tabindex="-1" role="button" aria-disabled="true">Primary link</a>
 <a href="#" class="btn btn-secondary btn-lg disabled" tabindex="-1" role="button" aria-disabled="true">Link</a>
 {{< /example >}}

-{{< callout warning >}}
-##### Link functionality caveat

-The `.disabled` class uses `pointer-events: none` to try to disable the link functionality of `<a>`s, but that CSS property is not yet standardized.
-In addition, even in browsers that do support `pointer-events: none`, keyboard navigation remains unaffected, meaning that sighted keyboard users and users of assistive technologies will still be able to activate these links.
-So to be safe, add a `tabindex="-1"` attribute on these links (to prevent them from receiving keyboard focus) and use custom JavaScript to disable their functionality.
-{{< /callout >}}

 ## Button plugin